echoprotocol/echo-unity-demo/README.md

 EchoUnityLib - Echo API implementation for Unity

--using websocket-sharp
+*  using websocket-sharp
--using Newtonsoft.Json
+*  using Newtonsoft.Json
--using Promise
+*  using Promise

 1) Connection to node
 First you need to establish a connection to the node.
 To do this, use two scripts: ConnectionManager and NodeManager.